CruxConnect/crux-docs/_discovery/get_requested_connection_detail.md

 : (boolean) Approval status of the connection request

 approved_by
-: (object) Who approved the participation including a uuid and details on the person
+: (object) Crux employee who approved the supplier's visibility in the Discovery Marketplace

 <!-- task-github-127 Create Integration include file -->